boleque/postgres-for-admin-and-dev/sectioning.md

    Filter: (departure_airport = 'VKO'::bpchar)
 (2 rows)

--- 2. запрос по departure_airport = KZN перенаправляет на дефолтную партицию, ожидаемо вырастает стоимость запроса demo=# EXPLAIN SELECT * FROM by_list.flights_child WHERE departure_airport = 'KZN';
+-- 2. Query for departure_airport = KZN directs us to the default partition, as expected the query cost increases demo=# EXPLAIN SELECT * FROM by_list.flights_child WHERE departure_airport = 'KZN';
                                          QUERY PLAN
 ---------------------------------------------------------------------------------------------